 As I’ve gotten older, I’ve noticed that the definition of vintage is something like, “anything from 20 or more years ago”.
 Ten or so years ago, a shirt from the ‘80s was NOT vintage.
 Today, stores and sellers are claiming it IS vintage, regardless of designer, label, or actual worth at the time of manufacturing.
 And now, while we’re on our way to 2010, I’m seeing a pattern of early ’90s stuff being sold in thrift stores and on the internet labeled as “vintage”.

 Even the new stuff coming out resembles early 90s fashion — harem pants, oversized blazers, leather leggings, body con and baby doll dresses, flannel shirts, thigh-high socks.

-If anything, I’d consider “vintage” as a branch-off of “second-hand”.posted about 4 years ago
+If anything, I’d consider “vintage” as a branch-off of “second-hand”.posted over 7 years ago

 Second hand clothes can be last year’s items.
 They are not vintage.
-If it’s not 20 years old, it can’t be considered as vintage.posted about 1 year ago
+If it’s not 20 years old, it can’t be considered as vintage.posted over 4 years ago

-second hans`s can be vintage. second hand are the clothes who were not bought and vintage means an old branded piece (very old – like 20 years)posted about 1 year ago
+second hans`s can be vintage. second hand are the clothes who were not bought and vintage means an old branded piece (very old – like 20 years)posted over 4 years ago

 Vintage are styles from a past period of time – retro.
-Secondhand are items that have been worn and past on to someone else.posted about 1 year ago
+Secondhand are items that have been worn and past on to someone else.posted over 4 years ago

 It’s not subjective.